golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 ## Introduction

-To use Yagna REST API you application must identify itself by api-key.
+To use Yagna REST API, your application must identify itself by api-key.
-In our examples we utilize `try_golem` key, that is automatically created if you have `YAGNA_AUTOCONF_APPKEY` variable set in the terminal where you start the Yagna service.
+In our examples we utilize the `try_golem` key, which is automatically created if you have the `YAGNA_AUTOCONF_APPKEY` variable set in the terminal where you start the Yagna service.

-Such an api-key is easy to read and remember, and useful for quickstarts and testing examples, but normally you should rather use unique 32-char api-keys to protect access to your requstor and its wallet.
+Such an api-key is easy to read and remember, and useful for quickstarts and testing examples.
+However, normally you should rather use unique 32-char api-keys to better protect access to your requestor and its wallet.

 ### Creating unique app-keys